- Why TV?

 - Scotland extends from Grampian and STV to Border

-Five offers five different regions of the country as macros.
+Channel Five can be bought on a network basis but also offers five different regions of the country as macros.

 - Scotland extends from Inverness and Aberdeen across the border to Carlisle.